Cover photo of The Silverlake – Los Feliz Secret Stairs. Painted by Artists Carla O’Brien, Mandon Bossi, and Corinne Carrey.

 IT’S TIME TO LIVE YOUR DREAM!

-Follow this link, and scroll down to view the FREEDOM Affirmation Pendant.
-(Note that each piece of fine jewelry is custom-ordered from a mom-and-pop casting house in NY, not kept in stock.)
+Follow this link and scroll down to view the FREEDOM Affirmation Pendant.
+(Note that each piece of investment jewelry is custom-ordered from a mom-and-pop casting house in NY, not kept in stock.)

 Our next stop was the Los Angeles County Museum of Art (LACMA) to see the public art exhibit of 1920s and 1930s streetlamps.
 The “Temple of Light,” by Artist Chris Burden, is exquisite against the Pacific, blue sky.

 I’m a sucker for stunning public art.
 At the Beverly Hills Garden Park, we enjoyed seeing Artist Carol Bove’s large steel sculpture.
 According to Wikipedia, her works are “big and heavy, but fragile.”
-I’ve always believed that good art should make you deeply feel an emotion.
-Her work can help you feel playful.
+I’ve always believed that good art should make you feel deeply emotional.
+Her work can help you experience playfulness.

-Needles to say (ha!), I was inspired to sit up verrrrrry straight in front of those cactus plants!
+Needles to say (pins intended!), I was inspired to sit up verrrrrry straight in front of those cactus plants!

-It was a good thing I remembered to pack flats in my purse when we made our way on down the street to Barneys and walked up the long staircase to the restaurant on the fifth floor.
+It was a good thing I had packed flats in my purse for walking down the street to Barneys and up the long staircase to the restaurant on the fifth floor.
 You’ll get your exercise and feel like you’ve earned your lunch if you don’t take the elevator up to Fred’s restaurant.
 This photo only shows part of one floor.
 The full store is huge.

 There’s always a nice surprise around every corner in Beverly Hills.
 We had heard about the Louis Vuitton X exhibition on North Rodeo Drive, celebrating 160 years of creativity.
-Even positioned in front of exquisite Louis Vuitton fashions, I still felt “out standing” at this show.
+Even positioned in front of exquisite designer clothing, I still felt “out standing” at this show.
 (Get it?)

 Besides decadent, luxurious leather handbags, we were treated to eye candy interior design and décor.
 Walls and furniture were artfully colored bright orange, sunshine, yellow, and hot pink.